conan-io/docs/devops/continuous_integration/project_setup.rst

 Server repositories setup
 -------------------------

 We need 3 different repositories in the same server.
 Make sure to have an Artifactory running and available.
 You can download the free  `JFrog Artifactory Community Edition (CE) <https://conan.io/downloads.html>`_ and run it in your own computer.
+If you have another available Artifactory, it can be used too if you can create new repositories there.
 Log into the web UI and create 3 different local repositories called ``develop``, ``packages`` and ``products``.

 Edit the ``project_setup.py`` file: